• Skip to primary navigation

 Make the Strawberry Buttercream

-• In the mixer bowl fitted with paddle attachment, (or hand-held mixer), cream the butter and powder sugar on low-speed until blended.
+• In the mixer bowl fitted with the paddle attachment, or hand mixer, cream the butter and sift the powdered sugar in on low-speed until blended.

-• Puree strawberries in a blender, or chop finely.
-Set aside.
+• Puree ½ cup strawberries in a blender, or chop very finely.
+Set the fresh strawberry puree aside in a separate bowl.

-• Prepare cake pans.
-(I used a small 5 layer cake pan set from a craft store.)
+• Prepare pans you chose for baking.
+I used a small 5 layer pan set from a craft store.
 Lightly coat the pan/s with butter or coconut non-stick spray, dust with flour, and tap out excess.
 Set aside.

-• Sift the flour, baking powder, baking soda, and salt together.
+• In a large bowl, sift the 2 cups of flour, 1 teaspoon baking powder, ½ teapoon baking soda, and 1 teaspoon sea salt together.
 Set aside.

-• In a stand mixer, cream the butter and sugar.
-Next, slowly add in eggs and vanilla.
+• In a stand mixer, cream the ½ cup of unsalted butter and 1 ½ cups sugar.
+Next, slowly add in the 2 eggs and 2 teaspoons of vanilla extract.

-• With the mixer on low, gently add dry ingredients until just combined then add the buttermilk (or milk) until combined.
+• With the electric mixer on low, gently add dry ingredients into the wet ingredients and just combine then add the ½ cup buttermilk (or milk) until well combined.
 Do not overmix.

-• Add strawberry puree (strawberries mashed/chopped) and preserves by hand using a rubber spatula to combine.
+• Add the ½ cup of strawberry puree (the strawberries that were mashed chopped) and the strawberry jam by hand using a rubber spatula to combine.

-• Divide batter into prepared cake pan/s, spread evenly.
+• Pour the batter into prepared pans, and spread evenly.
 The batter is pretty thick.

 • Bake 20 minutes at 350, or until toothpick comes out clean.
 Bake time will depend on the size of your pans.
 Small 6" pans are baked in 20 minutes, larger pans will take about 24 mintues.